Skip to content

 • With compounding interest, you earn interest on both the money you’ve saved and the interest you earn.
 The sooner money is put to work, the sooner it compounds.

-Sometimes, saving for the future is an afterthought.
-There is no shortage of things to spend our money on today: living expenses, food, clothing, family, entertainment, vacations, and even philanthropy.
-Of course, saving for retirement is a priority we all claim, but so often, it tends to be prioritized after the spending is done.
+Sometimes, saving for retirement is an afterthought.
+There is no shortage of things to spend our money on today: food, living expenses, education, entertainment, vacations and even philanthropy.
+Of course, saving for retirement is a priority we all claim, but so often, it tends to be prioritized after the spending has been done.

 “When it comes to saving, many people save what is left after spending,” Justin says.
 “Rather than what we should be doing, which is spending what is left after saving.”